-Our instructors are in the San Francisco Bay Area, Sarasota Florida, Sacramento CA, Seattle WA, Microsoft PRO Sports Club (Bellevue WA), Dallas TX, Columbus OH, Allentown PA, New York City, Charleston SC, Kailua Oahu HI, Fort Worth TX, Weston FL and West Palm Beach FL.
+Our instructors are in the Sarasota Florida, San Francisco Bay Area, Seattle, Columbus OH, Allentown PA, New York City, Kailua Oahu HI, Weston FL, West Palm Beach FL, Chicago, Decatur Alabama, San Juan Island in Washington State, and Boston.
 Also, England.
 We train new instructors each year.

 Stay tuned to our Instructors page, continually updated with new instructors each year as they become trained.